Article Updated: October 2023

 Quality: I wanted my stickers to last!
 I had come across some other homemade stickers in the past that didn’t stand up in water, peel up over time, or faded in the sun, and I knew that was not what I wanted for my line.

-Cost: There are plenty of quality sticker production companies that I will always stand behind in terms of quality, like Sticker Mule, but the price of production plus shipping didn’t give small businesses just testing a design a lot of profit margin to work with.
-However, if you value time more than you do cost, Sticker Mule is a great supplier!
-I use them for my best selling stickers (You get discounts for bulk orders even if there's multiple designs).
-Making your own stickers takes about 7 minutes for 1 sheet (about 6 stickers), so if you're making stickers regularly, this might be the option for you.
+Cost: There are plenty of quality sticker production companies that I will always stand behind in terms of quality, like Sticker Mule, but the price of production plus shipping didn’t give small businesses that are just testing a design a lot of profit margin to work with.
+However, if you value time more than you do cost, Sticker Mule is an excellent option to consider.
+Plus, you can get 10 sticker samples for $9 if you just want to see how they turn out.

 - Variety: The ability to create lots of different sticker designs without having to invest in a ton of inventory was also something I considered.
 As a creator, I dive into every product hoping that every design will be an instant hit, but the hard reality that only a few designs will regularly sell.
 Making your own stickers will help keep your inventory levels low in case a design doesn't turn over as quickly as you would've hoped.